 - In case of weak batteries, the display backlight and overclocking are disabled.

 The configuration is still available after changing the batteries.
 Wrong battery polarity is caught in hardware without damage.
 The overvoltage protection (both polarities) will make the relevant fuse melt down.
-Both power sources (wall plug adapter input and battery) feature their own fuse.
+Both power sources (wall power adaptor input and battery) feature their own fuse.

 The expected battery running time is 37 hours, and that is already a pessimistic estimation.
-Let me explain the underlying assumptions:
+Here are the underlying assumptions:

 - The display backlight setting is “automatic”, and it is only active when the user enters his moves, which takes 5 seconds, and when the computer announces its moves.

 - The playing mode is the long tournament mode at 40/120,20/60+30 (moves/minute plus minutes).
 The thinking time for the user and the computer is equal, namely 3.5 hours.
-Of course, in “time per move” mode with much more thinking time for the user than for the computer, a longer running time will result.
+Of course, the “time per move” mode with much more thinking time for the user than for the computer will result in a longer running time.

 - A game is expected to take 80 full moves.
 So the display is active for 80×15 s with the computer and 80×20 s with the user, which yields 22 mAh.

-That means 5.4 tournament games are possible, and at 7 hours per game, this gives a running time of 37.5 hours.
+That means 5.4 tournament games are possible, and at 7 hours per game, this yields a running time of 37.5 hours.